rockwellll/simple_flutter_i18n/README.md

 if there exists a current langauge in the storgae, the package will use that, else it will use the fallback parameter and will call  **I18n.persist** to persist the language.

+# Optional step
+#### if you want to listen to langauge changes do this, else you can omit this step

 3 - anywhere you need to change the direction of a Widget, wrap it in a [Directionality](https://api.flutter.dev/flutter/widgets/Directionality-class.html) widget

 ```dart